Topic outline

 • write to the LA and share the concern, for it to consider

-• write to the school and request that they submit their complaint investigate paperwork and response to the complaint, to the DfE, for checking it compliance and congruence against the policy, and inform the LA
+• write to the school and request that they submit their complaint investigate paperwork and response to the complaint/complainant to the DfE, for checking its compliance and congruence against the complaint’s policy, and inform the LA

 • DfE is largely checking that the school governance is not in breach of its complaints’ policy in respect of the process- rarely questioning the conclusion.